klane/databall/docs/_pages/feature-selection.md

 # Select Features Automatically

-The code below uses [`SelectKBest`](http://scikit-learn.org/stable/modules/generated/sklearn.feature_selection.SelectKBest.html#sklearn.feature_selection.SelectKBest) to select the 10 best attributes accoring to the [ANOVA F-value](http://scikit-learn.org/stable/modules/generated/sklearn.feature_selection.f_classif.html#sklearn.feature_selection.f_classif).
+The code below uses [`SelectKBest`](http://scikit-learn.org/stable/modules/generated/sklearn.feature_selection.SelectKBest.html#sklearn.feature_selection.SelectKBest) to select the 10 best attributes according to the [ANOVA F-value](http://scikit-learn.org/stable/modules/generated/sklearn.feature_selection.f_classif.html#sklearn.feature_selection.f_classif).
 The majority of the selected attributes deal with points (SRS, offensive rating, etc).
 The only attribute selected not directly related to points is the weighted sum of the four factors.
 The four factors are weighted according to Oliver's selected weights (discussed during [data wrangling](data-wrangling.md)) and combined into a single metric as:

 $$FF=0.4*EFG\% + 0.2*OREB\% + 0.15*FTR - 0.25*TOV\%$$